gitfish/sfdx-flexi-plugin/doc/commands/flexi/import-export.md

 The default paths are `hooks/postimportobject.ts` or `hooks/postimportobject.js` and this can be overridden in `sfdx-project.json` with a `postimportobject` entry under `hooks`.

-#### Use cases
+#### Use ideas

-A good use case for this hook might be to restore some data that was modified by a previous step.
+- Enabling trigger(s) for the target object
+- Restoring any other state that might have been modified in the pre import object hook

 #### Example